 Step 6: Begin a Career in Epidemiology

 While epidemiologists are not required to get licensed or certified, there are a number of professional credentials available for those looking to stay up-to-date on their skills.
-These include yearlong certificate programs offered by colleges and universities in specialty areas like biostatistics, clinical epidemiology, and epidemiology for public health professionals.
+These include yearlong certificate programs colleges and universities offer in specialty areas like biostatistics, clinical epidemiology, and epidemiology for public health professionals.

-Professional certification is also offered by the Certification Board of Infection Control and Epidemiology (CBIC).
+The Certification Board of Infection Control and Epidemiology (CBIC) also offers professional certification.
 This voluntary certification is available to working epidemiologists who hold a degree from an accredited institution and have at least two years of experience in infection prevention and control.
-Applicants must pass an exam and complete a certain amount of continuing education coursework each year.
+Applicants must pass an exam and complete some continuing education coursework each year.

 What Do Epidemiologists Do?

 Epidemiologists are public health professionals who collect and analyze data to investigate the patterns and causes of health issues.
-Through research, public education, and policy, epidemiologists work to reduce the risk and negative outcomes for the health of the public.
+Through research, public education, and policy, epidemiologists work to reduce the risk and negative outcomes for the public’s health.

 The day-to-day functions of an epidemiologist typically include:

 Epidemiologists work in either applied public health or research.
 Applied epidemiologists typically work for a public agency, such as a state health department or local health district, to conduct education and outreach efforts directly to communities.
 Research epidemiologists usually work for national organizations, such as the Centers for Disease Control and Prevention (CDC), or universities.
-Some epidemiologists conduct research in the private sector for pharmaceutical or health insurance companies, as well as those who work in nonprofits that advocate for better public health outcomes.
+Some epidemiologists conduct research in the private sector for pharmaceutical or health insurance companies and those who work in nonprofits that advocate for better public health outcomes.

 Epidemiologist Certifications & Licensure

-Licensure is not required for epidemiologists, although there are optional certifications and membership-based professional organizations available.
-While voluntary, professional certification is offered by the Certification Board of Infection Control and Epidemiology (CBIC).
+Licensure is not required for epidemiologists, although optional certifications and membership-based professional organizations are available.
+While voluntary, the Certification Board of Infection Control and Epidemiology (CBIC) offers professional certification.
 Those interested in this certification must have a degree from an accredited institution, at least two years of experience in infection prevention and control, and pass an exam.

 Not to be confused with certification, there are also many certificate programs available.
 These programs are typically one year long and designed for those with a bachelor’s degree who do not need a master’s degree or those with a master’s degree who wish to gain additional specialization within the field.
 Specialized certificates for epidemiologists include healthcare epidemiology, infectious disease epidemiology, infection prevention and control, and more.